 Learn more about how no-fault car insurance claims work.

-If you get into a car accident in a state that does not have no-fault insurance, you will generally be responsible for paying your medical bills as they accumulate.
-However, some drivers in these states have medical payment insurance coverage (known as "med pay" coverage).
-“Med pay” coverage will pay the medical bills of drivers or passengers involved in a car accident with the insured, up to the insured’s “med pay” policy limits, which are generally less than $10,000.
+If you get into a car accident in a state that does not follow a no-fault car insurance system, you will generally be responsible for paying your medical bills as they accumulate.
+However, some drivers in these states have medical payment insurance coverage (known as "med pay" coverage), which will pay the medical bills of anyone covered by the policy up to the "med pay" limit, which is usually less than $10,000.